Skaelv/linter-elizabot/readme.md

 2. Type `cd ~/.atom/packages` to get to your local Atom packages folder.
 3. Type `apm install linter` to install the base linter package.

-### Install the rory linter
+### Install the rorybot linter

 From the same folder:

-1. Type `git clone git@github.com:Shopify/linter-rory.git` to clone the repository for the linter package.
+1. Type `git clone git@github.com:Shopify/linter-rorybot.git` to clone the repository for the linter package.
-2. Type `cd linter-rory` to get to the package folder.
+2. Type `cd linter-rorybot` to get to the package folder.
-3. Type `apm install` to install **linter-rory**'s dependencies.
+3. Type `apm install` to install **linter-rorybot**'s dependencies.

-The next time you launch Atom, the package **linter-rory** should be active, and your Markdown and HTML files should be linted according to Shopify style.
+The next time you launch Atom, the package **linter-rorybot** should be active, and your Markdown and HTML files should be linted according to Shopify style.

 ## Linting custom file types

-By default, **linter-rory** works on the following languages:
+By default, **linter-rorybot** works on the following languages:

 `source.gfm, text.html.basic, text.html.ruby, text.plain`